yjh0502/textfilter/README.md

 ## Textfilter

-Substitude keywords from a text.
+Substitute keywords from a text.

 ## Usage